ocsilisab/lab-108/readme.md

 ### 3/ **fullNameFormattedv2(person)**

-This function have to return the join of the firstName and the lastName attributes of the `person` argument with a space between them.
-Also it have to transform the first letter of every word of both values to upperCase if it is necessary.
-In this case, you can receive as `lastName` value or `firstName` value a compound name.
+This function has to return the join of the firstName and the lastName attributes of the `person` argument with a space between them.
+Also it has to transform the first letter of every word of both values to upperCase if it is necessary.
+In this case, you can receive as `lastName` or `firstName` value a compound name.

 ```js
 E.g. { firstName : 'Luis Álvaro' , lastName: 'burón mejías' }  =>   "Luis Álvaro Burón Mejías"